How much should a gymnast weigh? Don’t worry, I “googled” this too as a teen gymnast.

 Watch for another post on RED-S (relative energy deficiency in sport syndrome) and missing periods, etc.

-A lot of gymnasts are made to believe they are “fat” due to the media and unrealistic beauty standards that no one but very few individuals can attain (due to genetics).
+Many gymnasts are made to believe they are “fat” due to the media and unrealistic beauty standards that no one but very few individuals can attain (due to genetics).

 I hope you don’t start counting calories.
 I hope you don’t start stepping on the scale.
 These are two things I wish I could take back and I promise you that you can have a performance-oriented body composition, elite performance, and food freedom without those two things!